hoangsonww/Customizable-AI-Chatbot/README.md

 > [!WARNING]
 > **NOTE:** This project is for educational purposes only.
 It is not intended for commercial use or distribution.
-Additionally, you must keep the footer credit intact to respect the original creator's work.
+Additionally, you must keep the footer credit intact to respect the original creator's work, regardless of any modifications you make to the codebase.
+The footer credit is a way to acknowledge the original creator and maintain transparency about the project's origins.

 By using or contributing to this project, you agree to abide by the terms of the license.